Felipe-Sena/Felipe-Sena/README.md

 - Batch (Windows)
 - Lua

-And these are the languages I'm working on improving or learning:
+And these are the languages I'm working on getting better at or learning:

 - C and C++
 - Bash (Linux)